 “Last weekend I was at a big trail ride.
 As I rode by one group of riders, a guy called out, “Hey, you’re Tom aren’t you?
 I said, Yes and how do you know my name?
 Well, he says, “when I saw your trailer in the parking area, I knew you were here.
 You and that trailer are iconic.”

 Mechanic’s Note: The Blue Mountain Flyer was designed specifically for Tom and his Horse.
+It’s a lightweight trailer design to pull with a small truck.

 Submitted By: Russ